 3. Honeywell Pro Series True HEPA Air Purifier HPA600B (All in one)

 Honeywell HPA600B is the new flagship air purifier from the Honeywell’s HEPA air purifier series.
-It is a very premium classy black high performing air purifier in a metal casing.
+It is a very premium, classy-black, and high performing air purifier in a hard metal casing.
 It is the most expensive and top-performing air purifier from Honeywell.
-Honeywell HPA600B uses 2 sets of 3-in-1 heavy-duty filtration which includes HEPA as main filter, granular activated carbon as odor and gas filter and an extra layer of anti-microbial coating to protect the HEPA filter.
+Honeywell HPA600B uses two sets of 3-in-1 heavy-duty filtration, which include HEPA as main filter, granular activated carbon as odor and gas filter, and an extra layer of anti-microbial coating to protect the HEPA filter.
 Also, it has a permanent washable pre-filter to trap larger pollutants.
 Although the highest CADR is 204 cfm only, the particle filtration effectiveness is so high.
 Unlike others, it can filter 0.1 microns airborne pollutants at a 99.97% removal rate.
 It can senses particle and VOCs in the air and operates automatically based on the sensor data.
-Most high-quality air purifiers have either particle or gas sensor but it integrates both, which is a great feature.
-One big downside is this unit has no remote controlling feature via a controller or mobile app which looks odd for this expensive air purifier.
+Most high-quality air purifiers have either particle or gas sensor, but it integrates both, which is a great feature.
+One big downside is this unit has no remote controlling feature via a controller or mobile app, which looks odd for this expensive air purifier.

 Who needs this: This is an all-rounder Honeywell which works effectively against particles and gases equally.
-If you are looking for a high performing air purifier for allergens, molds, smoke, VOCs, and gases then you can select it for its super effective long-lasting filtration.
-As the airflow rate is comparatively low because of high effectiveness you have to calculate room size carefully.
-You will get 5 air exchanges per hour in a 320 square feet of a room from it.
+If you are looking for a high performing air purifier for allergens, molds, smoke, VOCs, and gases, then you can select it.
+The super-effective, long-lasting filtration as the airflow rate is comparatively low because of high effectiveness; you have to calculate room size carefully.
+You will get five air exchanges per hour in a 320 square feet of a room from it.
 Find out what air exchange you will get with your room size by our ACH calculator.

 Yearly filter replacement cost: